TheSniperS2/TheSniperS2/README.md

 <pre>
-💻 I am developing my skills as a Frontend Developer | Enthuastic about new technologies 📚 I have a Bachelors in Computer Science and a Masters in Artificial Intelligence & Deep Learning 📝 I have a strong interest in building Frontend Uis for ML applications 🔭 Working on Shopify Themes and React websites using Gatsby.js 🌱 Focusing on Learning about customer needs and making their lives easier 🌟 Main languages: Javascript, Python
+💻 I am developing my skills as a Frontend Developer | Enthuastic about new technologies 📚 I have a Bachelors in Computer Science and a Masters in Artificial Intelligence & Deep Learning 📝 I have a strong interest in building Frontend Uis
+🌱 Focusing on Learning about customer needs and making their lives easier 🌟 Main languages: Python, C++, Java, SQL, PHP
 🚩 Interested in Full Stack Machine Learning Application development
 </pre>